+And he became even better known when Ómar Ragnarsson visited him and he appeared on telly.
 Above you can watch the episode of Ómar Ragnarsson's Stiklur, when he visited Gísli at Uppsalir back in 1981.
-It is in Icelandic only though, but gives you an idea of what the life of a recluse in a remote valley in the Westfjords of Iceland was like.
+It is in Icelandic only though but gives you an idea of what the life of a recluse in a remote valley in the Westfjords of Iceland was like.

 Gísli didn't interact with many people and we Icelanders cannot even understand what he was saying in the video.
 What a lonely life he must have lived.